dustinbowers/intel8080emu/README.md

 # Intel 8080 Emulator (for Space Invaders)

-An Intel 8080 emulator using SDL, meant for running Space Invaders by Taito
+An Intel 8080 emulator using SDL, meant for running Space Invaders by Taito.

-(NOTE: there's still a bug that causes a crash after game-over due to a write to ROM.
+(**Note**: there's still a bug that causes a crash after game-over due to a write to ROM.
 That's still TODO)

 ## Gameplay